 The old paradigm featuring companies and investors that maximized financial returns for investors and then contributed a fraction of the profits to charity should be dead.
 Over the past several decades, the “1%” revenue donation model together with the corporate foundation have proved to be ineffective at addressing the major crises faced by business and society today—from climate change to inequality.
 We help our clients move beyond “philanthropy on the side” by fundamentally changing how investors invest, how companies operate, and how all of us view sustainability.
 And we do this not just because it is the “right” thing to do, but because without such a shift in policy and practice, companies and investors will find themselves unable to effectively compete, implement successful business strategies, or attract top talent.

 As a leader in sustainability and social change for over 20 years, our global team of corporate, finance, tax, patent, and licensing lawyers together with our crack litigation team provide unrivaled experience counseling and advising on ESG matters in the public and private sectors.
 And we practice what we preach.
-We’ve ensured values like climate and D+I are core to who are and how we help our clients and communities.
+We’ve ensured values like climate and D+I are core to who we are and how we help our clients and communities.
 Our partners are at the forefront of the industry as founding board members of Social Accountability Standards Board (SASB) and on the boards of CERES, Business for Social Responsibility (BSR), the United Nations’ Environment Programme Finance Initiative, and the Climate Registry, among others.

 We are working hard as a firm to integrate ESG values into our firm’s DNA, and we can do the same for you.

 Our global team advises companies and investors on how to use new corporate forms to attract mission-aligned capital, assists with structuring innovative VC/PE equity and debt investments to advance both profits and impact, and counsels investors and companies regarding impact reporting standards, metrics, and best practices.